 3. Three (3) letters of recommendation from persons able to testify to the applicant's academic ability, preferably from former professors or immediate supervisors.
 These letters must be sent directly to the EMER director.

 4. Have at least a 3.0 grade-point average in the last 60 semester units attempted.
 A student whose overall grade point average is less than 3.0, but who presents acceptable evidence of professional potential, either through recent academic performance and/or experiential background may be admitted by special action of the EMER Graduate Applicant Review Committee.

-5. Be accepted by the department and graduate review committee for admission to the program.
+5. Be accepted by the School of Criminology, Criminal Justice, and Emergency Management's graduate review committee for admission to the program.

-The Department of Criminal Justice and EMER Program admit students once per year for fall start dates.
+The School of Criminology, Criminal Justice, and Emergency Management admits students once per year for fall start dates.
 The application deadline for EMER is June 1st.

 Note: The June 1st deadline is the date on which application files must be complete.
 Thus, applicants must be sure that we receive all of the required materials by the applicable deadline.
 Applications that are incomplete on the due date will not be reviewed.
 Applicants are, therefore, strongly encouraged to submit their application materials early.